B3lmans/Elegoo-Canva-MMU-Klipper/README.md

-# Elegoo CC1 CANVAS on AD5M that's running Klipper
+# Elegoo CC1 CANVAS on AD5M that's running Klipper ( can follow the steps to get it running on any klipper printer )

  ## Mechanical testing and calibration HAS NOT BEEN DONE